DanielleLensly/nelson-task/README.md

-This project is a simple web app that lets users enter their name, email address, and a word.
-It validates the inputs to ensure the email is properly formatted and the word contains only letters.

-When submitted, the form sends the data to an API, which alphabetically sorts the letters of the word and returns a personalized response.

-The response displays the user’s name, the email they entered, and the sorted version of their word in a styled message box.
+I built a simple web app using HTML, CSS, and JavaScript, with a serverless API deployed on Vercel.
+The front end contains a form that collects a user's name, email address, and a word.
+I implemented client-side validation using JavaScript to ensure the email is properly formatted (based on a recommended regex) and the word contains only alphabetic characters.
+Once validated, the data is sent via a POST request to an API endpoint (/api/sorter).
+The API, written in JavaScript, receives the data, converts the word to lowercase, alphabetically sorts its letters, and returns a JSON response.
+The front end then displays a friendly, personalized message with the original email and the sorted word.